-Three months ended March 31,

-2013 2014

-Partner and Other Revenue Sources \$32,841 \$46,870

-Proprietary Web site Traffic Sources and Domain Names 1,891 3,626
+Nine months ended September 30, nths ended 1ber 30, 2013 2014 2013 2014 Partner and Other Revenue Sources \$105,743 \$140,304 \$37,412 \$46,914 Proprietary Web site Traffic Sources and Domain Names 7,127 9,049 3,148 2.267 Total Revenue \$112,870 \$149,353 \$40,560 \$49,181

-Total Revenue \$34,732 \$50,496

-1

 Our partner network revenues are primarily generated using third party distribution networks to deliver the pay-for-call and pay-for-click advertisers' listings.
 The distribution network includes mobile and online search engine applications, directories, destination sites, shopping engines, third party Internet domains or web sites, other targeted Web-based content and offline sources.
 We generate revenue upon delivery of qualified and reported phone calls or click-throughs to our advertisers or to advertising services providers' listings.
 We pay a revenue share to the distribution partners to access their mobile, online, offline or other user traffic.
 We also generate revenue from cost-per-action services, which occurs when a user makes a phone call from our advertiser's listing or is redirected from one of our web sites or a third party web site in our distribution network to an advertiser web site and completes the specified action.
 Other revenues include our call provisioning and call tracking services, presence management services, campaign management services and outsourced search marketing platforms.
-The partner and other revenues increased \$14.0 million primarily from our call-driven revenues.
+The partner and other revenues increased 25% from \$37.4 million for the three months ended September 30, 2013 to \$46.9 million in the same period in 2014.
+The partner and other revenues increased 33% from \$105.7 million for the nine months ended September 30, 2013 to \$140.3 in the same period in 2014.
+The increases in both periods were primarily due to an increase in our call-driven revenues offset partially by a decrease in our pay-per-click listings revenues and presence management due to fewer advertisers utilizing our services and lower advertiser spend amounts on the pay-per-click listings.